-San Diego has a variety of shopping malls dotted all around the city and surrounding county.
+San Diego has a variety of shopping malls dotted all around the city and county.
 While there are shops for every budget from frugal to luxury, it's not just shopping you can find at these malls.
-Entertainment is also the name of the game for malls these days.
-So, a trip to the mall in San Diego can mean a little shopping, followed by something to eat, and then a movie experience all without having to drive between.
-Here's a guide to the top shopping malls in San Diego.
+Malls also invest in huge entertainment ventures to attract visitors (in the hope that they'll also make purchases).
+So, a trip to the mall in San Diego can mean a little shopping, followed by something to eat, and then a movie experience, all without having to drive between.
+The top shopping malls in San Diego offer something for everyone.

-The class of San Diego malls, Fashion Valley has arguably the best of the upscale stores.
-Nordstrom, JC Penney, Macy's, Nieman Marcus and San Diego's only Bloomingdale's anchor this well appointed two-level outdoor mall.
+Out of the class of San Diego malls, Fashion Valley has arguably the best of the upscale stores.
+Nordstrom, JC Penney, Macy's, Nieman Marcus, and San Diego's only Bloomingdale's anchor this well-appointed two-level outdoor mall.
 Where else will you find a Tiffany, Burberry, and Hermes store?
 Good restaurants and an AMC multiplex make this a place to go beyond shopping.
 H&M, Jimmy Choo, Hugo Boss, Gucci, Ruehl, Apple, Microsoft, and Sony stores reflect the mall's cool factor.

-Otay Ranch Town Center has a decent variety of stores and relaxed atmosphere makes it a great place to stroll and shop.
+Otay Ranch Town Center located in nearby Chula Vista has a decent variety of stores and a relaxed atmosphere makes it a great place to stroll and shop.
+There is a weekly farmer's market every Tuesday evening, and even a dog park to let your four-legged friend run around in between stores.
 It also includes a branch of the San Diego County Library in the center of the mall.

-Tidbit: The "main street" allows parking in front of many stores.
-It's pedestrian friendly, with a dog park, too.
-For entertainment, there is an AMC multiplex and lots of dining, including PF Changs, California Pizza Kitchen, Macaroni Grill, El Vitral, and Cheesecake Factory.
+Tip: The "Main Street" allows parking in front of many stores.
+For entertainment, there is an AMC multiplex and lots of dining, including PF Changs, California Pizza Kitchen, Macaroni Grill, SushiYa, and Cheesecake Factory.

 Located in the South County area, Westfield Plaza Bonita is an indoor mall located in National City that is a one-stop budget shopping experience thanks to having a Target, Nordstrom Rack, H&M, and more deal-worthy stores onsite.
 Westfield Plaza Bonita also has a 14-screen AMC Cinema, expansive food court, and a few sit-down restaurants.